Insights

 Geopolitics as an Operating Constraint

-Geopolitics is no longer external to the enterprise.
+Geopolitics is no longer external.

-It is embedded within it.
+It is embedded within the operating model.

 Published Work